-Ireland's 'brutally misogynistic culture' saw the death of 9,000 babies and children in mother and baby homes, report finds
+Ireland's 'brutally misogynistic culture' saw the death of 9,000 children in mother and baby homes, report finds

 For many survivors and advocate groups, there is concern that the report fails to vindicate their experience.

-Susan Lohan, co-founder of the Adoption Rights Alliance, told national broadcaster RTE that the institutions were a "form of social engineering," and that the "state and church worked in concert to ensure that women -- unmarried mothers and girls who were deemed to be a threat to the moral tone of the country" were "incarcerated behind these very high walls to ensure that they would not impact or offend public morality."
+Lohan told national broadcaster RTE that the institutions were a "form of social engineering," and that the "state and church worked in concert to ensure that women -- unmarried mothers and girls who were deemed to be a threat to the moral tone of the country" were "incarcerated behind these very high walls to ensure that they would not impact or offend public morality."

 On Tuesday, Minister for Children, Equality, Disability, Integration and Youth Affairs Roderic O'Gorman said: "The report makes clear that for decades, Ireland had a stifling, oppressive and brutally misogynistic culture, where a pervasive stigmatization of unmarried mothers and their children robbed those individuals of their agency and sometimes their future."

-Survivors are expected to receive an official State apology from Taoiseach Micheál Martin, the Irish Prime Minister, on Wednesday.
+Survivors are expected to receive an official State apology from Martin, the Irish Prime Minister, on Wednesday.

 But for many, that apology will not be enough.

-Lohan told CNN that it should be the first of a series of apologies, noting that the commission's scope only covered 18 institutions, while some 180 sites were part of a system that facilitated forced adoptions, enforced disappearances, enforced labor, the stripping of identity, the falsification of state documents and the forging of women's signatures.
+Lohan told CNN that she disagrees with the planned state apology, saying that no apology should be issued until survivors have had a chance to read and digest the Commission's findings, which could take many weeks.

-The report says that that "many allegations have been made that large sums of money were given to the institutions and agencies in Ireland that arranged foreign adoptions.
-Such allegations are impossible to prove and impossible to disprove."
+She also suggested that an apology should be the first of a series of several, noting that the commission's investigations only covered 18 institutions, while some 180 sites were part of an Irish system that facilitated child neglect, premature death, forced adoptions, enforced disappearances, enforced labor, the stripping of identities, the falsification of state documents and the forging of mothers' consents.